overwolf/overwolf.github.io/docs/topics/video-capture.md

 But, as mentioned above, the real "power" of this API is to auto-detect and auto-capture the game highlights:

 There's no need to understand each supported game's mechanics, game flow, edge cases, timings, etc.
-Just request any supported game highlight, and OW will provide you with a video file that includes this event.
+Just request any supported game highlight, and OW provides you with a video file that includes this event.

-Following, you will find a description of both capture methods: manual capture and auto-highlights capture.
+Following, you can find a description of both capture methods: manual capture and auto-highlights capture.

 ### Manual capture